viditforsv/shriarya_lms_next/design-system/components/README.md

 - Use TypeScript interfaces for props
 - Follow the shadcn/ui component patterns
 - Keep components focused and reusable
-- Use Preppeo brand colors from CSS variables in `design-system/globals.css`
+- Use Shrividhya Classes brand colors from CSS variables in `design-system/globals.css`